-A supervisor will formally visit the pre-service teacher three times during the full school term internship placement.
-It is advised that, where possible, the visits are in weeks 3, 6, and 9 of the school term.
+A supervisor will formally visit the pre-service teacher two times during the 5 week internship placement.
+It is advised that, where possible, the visits are in weeks 2 and 4 of the placement.
 It is the pre-service teacher's responsibility to contact the supervisor to negotiate the day/s and time/s of the visit.
 The pre-service teacher should receive verbal and written feedback from the Supervisor.